microsoft/TemplateStudio/docs/features/identity.md

 ## Calling the Microsoft.Graph

-The MicrosoftGraphSerive class in the core project allows you to retrieve information of the user from the Microsoft Graph API, calling the following endpoint using a HttpClient.
+The MicrosoftGraphService class in the core project allows you to retrieve information of the user from the Microsoft Graph, calling the following endpoint using a HttpClient.

 _https://graph.microsoft.com/v1.0/_